Headcount and FTE inputs

 FAQ:

-What standard full-time hours should I enter?
+What full-time standard should I enter?

 Glossary: